Egofit Walker Pro Treadmill Base Review

 Innovation | |

 Positives | CHEAP.
-Can be returned within 30 days if purchased through Amazon but may be subject to "being charged a restocking fee up to 50% of item's price for used or damaged returns" |
+Can be returned within 30 days if purchased through Amazon but may be subject to "being charged a restocking fee up to 50% of item's price for used or damaged returns".
+As it says, it is the smallest treadmill/walking pad out there, so it can fit in small places, that is if you don't care about all its other problems in the first place. |

-Negatives | The belt is too narrow and short for all but the smallest people to use without significant safety risk.
+Negatives | The belt is too narrow and short for all but the smallest individuals to use without significant safety risk.
 Very noisy when being walked on.
 Ridiculous warranty.
-Atrocious ergonomics. |
+Atrocious ergonomics.
+Just not usable in the way they advertise it. |

 Bottom Line